Updated on 23 July 2026

 A trend on social networks where users share tips, recipes and routines for eating healthier.
 However, most of the people sharing this type of content are not qualified nutritionists.

-While it can encourage good habits, it can also generate unrealistic comparisons or risky behaviour, sometimes leading to eating disorders in young people or the development of toxic tendencies such as #Skinnytok.Parasocial relationships
+Whilst it can encourage healthy habits, it can also lead to unrealistic comparisons or risky behaviour, sometimes contributing to eating disorders in young people.Parasocial relationships

 A one-way relationship that a person develops with a celebrity, influencer or media figure, where they feel close to or involved with them, even if the other party does not know them personally.